What Is A Recruitment Assessment Tool?

 Recruitment assessment tools are typically web applications that help improve recruitment processes.
 They help identify the right candidates from the talent pool and increase the quality of hires that move through the recruitment assessment process.

-- 3. Remove Bias: talent assessment tools help find the job suitability, work behaviour, and skills of applicants in a non-biased way.
+- 3. Remove Bias: talent assessment tools help find out the job suitability, work behaviour, and skills of applicants in a non-biased way.

 How Do Recruitment Assessment Tools Work?

 Pre-employment hiring tools are based on psychological research.
 Science-based assessments give the best results in recruiting process because they are proven to be both reliable and valid.

 The reliability of a pre-employment assessment test is measured by it being both consistent and precise.
 One of the ways this is assessed is that if a test is taken multiple times by the same candidate, the same or similar results would be found.
 A test cannot be valid if it is not reliable.

 The reliability coefficient of the psychometric assessments is usually based on test-retest methodology as mentioned above, or what is known as split half methodology, where half the results are measured against the other half.

 The validity of the test used can be measured in several ways.
 Construct validity is a theoretical focus and demonstrates how the test fits into what is already known through wider research.
 The data from the same participants provide construct validity, but it often takes complex statistical analysis to prove.

 Concurrent validity proves the coefficient relationship between test scores and the job criteria - usually by testing internal candidates already in the role.
 Concurrent validity is the benchmark for skills tests, in particular, to make sure that they are relevant.

 The most important validity test for recruiters is predictive validity.
 This is the extent that a test can predict a future or a desired outcome - in this case, job performance.